 Iram Ramzan – editor/founder

-Iram is a journalist based in Greater Manchester and the founder and editor of Sedaa.
+Iram is a journalist from Greater Manchester and the founder and editor of Sedaa.

 Iram decided to set up Sedaa after seeing a lack of progressive voices in the media, particularly those of Muslim heritage.
 She pitched the website idea to the Women in Journalism committee, for which she was shortlisted in the Georgina Henry Prize 2015, and a subsequent runner up in the 2015 Press Awards.

 She has written for various publications including The Sunday Times and Left Foot Forward and has been interviewed on Radio 4.

 Arshia is a Delhi-based writer, blogger and social commentator with focus on women issues and conflicts in societies with a particular focus on South Asia.
 She makes her living as a school teacher and is an avid collector of literature.